nazmul-nhb/problem-solving-with-ts/README.md

 When you run the application, the result of this file (`7`) will be displayed in the terminal.

+For more info, explore the [src](src) folder in this project.

 ### Error Handling

-If any file fails to execute, the error message and stack trace will be logged to the terminal, helping you debug easily.
+If any file fails to execute, the error message will be logged to the terminal, helping you debug easily.

 ### Scripts